exonum/exonum-doc/src/architecture/services.md

 in order to simplify data management) and can also access the local node configuration.

 Services are executed on each validator and each auditing node of the blockchain network.
-The order of transaction processing ant the resulting changes to the service state are a part of [the consensus algorithm](../advanced/consensus/consensus.md).
+The order of transaction processing and the resulting changes to the service state are a part of [the consensus algorithm](../advanced/consensus/consensus.md).
 They are guaranteed to be the same for all nodes in the blockchain network.